 Hudson Injury Law Firm That is Ready to Take the Reins

 At Abrahamson & Uiterwyk, personal injury law is what we do.
 In fact, it’s all we do.
 Our 10 lawyers and 40 support personnel focus exclusively on pursuing personal injury claims on behalf of injured victims.
-You can relax once we join your side – we have been doing this for 25 years, and our attorneys enjoy over a century of combined practice experience.
+You can relax once we join your side – we have been doing this for 25 years, and our injury attorneys enjoy over a century of combined practice experience.
 We will handle your legal difficulties as thoroughly as possible, so that you can concentrate fully on recovery from your injuries.

 The ideal result, of course, would be a quick settlement that fully compensates you for all of your losses, both tangible and intangible.
 This is what we will be pushing for from the moment we take your case.
 Insurance companies, however, don’t respect lawyers whose sole experiences lies at the negotiating table, because they know that these kinds of lawyers are helpless to compel them to pay by winning a lawsuit against them.
 Our experienced trial lawyers are at times hired by other firms for particularly tough litigation.